 5. The two Presidents who succeeded Obasanjo, first as military Head-of-State in 1979, and as a civilian President in 2007, did not complete their tenures.
 Shehu Shagari’s second term was cut short by a military coup on December 31, 1983, while Yar’Adua died during his first term in office on May 5, 2010.

 6. The two Presidents were from the North-West of Nigeria; Shagari was from Sokoto State while Yar’Adua was from Katsina State.
-They were both Fulanis.
+They two Nigerian leaders were Fulanis.
 They were both Muslims.
 They were both teachers.

 7. While soldiers were dying at the battlefront during the Civil War, General Yakubu Gowon was getting married in Lagos to his sweetheart, Victoria Zakaria.
 He remains the only bachelor to become Head-of-State and the youngest at 31 years, 288 days, and also the first to get married while in power.
 Gowon also ruled the longest (uninterrupted) for 9 years.

 9. Chief Ernest Shonekan and Olusegun Obasanjo are the only South-Westerners ever to rule the country.
-Both are from Abeokuta in Ogun State.
+The two Nigerian leaders are from Abeokuta in Ogun State.
 Both are Christians.

 10. The man on the ten naira note, Alvan Ikoku and his son, Samuel Goomsu Ikoku were political rivals.
 Samuel won an election against his father in the Eastern Regional Assembly elections on March 15, 1957.

 11. Sir Abubakar Tafawa Balewa was not supposed to be Prime Minister in 1959, but Ahmadu Bello, as the leader of the Northern People’s Congress, NPC.
 Bello bequeathed to Balewa the position and referred to him as my lieutenant in Lagos.